 Do You Have The Discipline For Excellence (Part 2)?

-If short-term goals have not been achieved, individuals, teams and organizations commonly find they failed to honor their commitments on a daily/weekly basis.
+If short-term goals have not been achieved, individuals, teams, and organizations commonly find they failed to honor their commitments on a daily/weekly basis.
 The necessary discipline to do what they said they would do was lacking.
 Many people make the mistake of setting goals without determining what it will take in specific detail on a daily/weekly basis in order to achieve them.
 Without a well-crafted goal plan, you cannot determine whether the failure to reach your goals is the result of a faulty process or a lack of discipline.
-If you do not achieve your short-term goals and have fulfilled daily/weekly commitments, the process needs revision.
-Determine what additional steps are necessary to achieve your goals or examine them to see if they are too ambitious or unrealistic.
-If you don’t achieve short-term goals and you also haven’t fulfilled daily/weekly goals, take a long hard look in the mirror and examine your level of commitment.
-Do you really want to be a performer?

 Next, we’ll take a look at the final component of the sustainable excellence equation – focus.
 Stay tuned!